jackgroves2024/capstone-cakeblog/Manual Testing.md

 | TC018      |Verify basic page navigation                         |1.
 Open website 2.
 Click link in navigation list in header 3.
 Repeat with each link available                                                                                                             |Users should be directed to the corresponding URL and page for each section of the site listed in the navbar                                                                                                                                                                                                                                               |Outcome as expected                                                                                                                                          |PASS  |

-# Validation & Error Checks
+# Validation, Performance, & Errors

 Below will display and summarise the various checks and validators used to verify the HTML, CSS, JavaScript, and Python aspects of my project.
 Where errors are present within code I have not created myself (e.g. Django base code causing flags), I shall acknowledge what appears to be the source, and what I have attempted, or would attempt to do to address this in future deployments.